Our Mission & Vision

 Deaconess Amy Smessaert was consecrated in June 2022 and joined the LDA staff in November 2020.
 She holds a Bachelor’s...

-Director of Development and Public Relations
+Director of Donor Experience and Development

 Board of Directors